Last updated October 12, 2022.

-This test can help you determine your level of cognitive impairment and potential risk of Alzheimer’s.
+This test can help you determine your level of cognitive impairment and potential risk for Alzheimer’s.

-You are encouraged to retake it to track how your brain functions change over time.
+You are encouraged to retake it over time to track how your brain functions change.

-MindCrowd is a collaborative effort between the University of Arizona and two leading research institutions, the Translational Genomics Research Institute and the Alzheimer’s Prevention Initiative.
+MindCrowd is a collaborative effort between several major universities and the Translational Genomics Research Institute.

 This research study offers a free memory test and uses the results to understand how genetics influences how the human brain remembers and how memory changes with age.

-MindCrowd’s ultimate goal is to better understand what changes occur in people with brain diseases that affect memory, like Alzheimer’s disease.
+MindCrowd’s ultimate goal is to better understand the changes that occur in people with brain diseases that affect memory, such as dementia and Alzheimer’s disease.